JackOswald/Video-Game-Store/README.md

 * View available video games in the store page
 * Hover over a game to increase the size of the game
+* Hover over a game and add it to your cart
+* Add a game to your cart and a modal will pop up confirming you have added the item to your cart
 * Click on a specific game to view more details about it

 # Still To Implement